DoumbiaAmadou/C-FromConsoleToWPFSameBaseCode/README.md

 # CS FromConsoleToWPFSameBaseCode

-Same Base Code with Library Project, DI and Services use in different Container to build Destop, Web and Console Application
+Same Base Code with Library Project, DI and Services use in different Container to build Desktop, Web and Console Application

 Console OutPut
 '''